Surfing in Hawaii

-Note: Observe all warning signs.
+Note: Heed all warning signs.
 Talk to your instructor about changing conditions, strong currents and reefs.
 Use your own best judgment to determine whether a particular beach is appropriate for your ability level.

 To learn more about surfing in Hawaii, browse the links below: